 - Reading Time = 3 1/2 minutes

 - Video Watch Time = 1 1/2 minutes

 A: If this were my attic I’d certainly do something.
-The source of the moisture you see comes from indoor air that’s been leaking into your unheated attic space all winter.
+The source of the moisture you see comes from indoor air that’s been leaking into your unheated attic space slowly all winter.
 As this air cools, it loses some of its ability to hold water.
 This water comes out as liquid or frost depending on how cold the surface involved is.
 One reason that unheated attics like yours are ventilated is so moisture from wintertime condensation can leave harmlessly as the weather warms up and the summer gets hot.
 The thing is, air leaks and the resulting condensation are never a good thing.
 A little leakage is inevitable, but the less the better.
-The fact that you could hear some water dripping tells me that too much condensation is building up.
+The fact that you could hear some water dripping tells me that way too much condensation is building up.

 One other way of tackling this issue is to increase the amount of ventilation area in your roof.
 Next time you have the roof shingled, have a ridge vent added.
 Also, it’s not clear in the photos you sent, but your attic insulation might be blocking the free flow of air through the vents at the eaves of your roof.
-While limiting the amount of leaked air entering your attic from indoors is one part of the fix, boosting air circulation through the attic is another.
+While limiting the amount of leaked air entering your attic from indoors is one part of the fix, boosting air circulation through the attic to the outdoors is another.
 Ask your handyman to check that the soffit vents are clear, then have the hatch sealed up.

 Understanding Vapour Barriers

 Vapour barriers are plastic sheets applied to the warm side of insulated walls and ceilings, and they can be tricky to understand.
 They’re also crucial to this whole issue.
 Even many professional builders don’t have a correct understanding in their minds.
 Click here for a detailed video tutorial on how vapour barriers work and why they’re necessary in a cold climate.